Skip to main content

 Open the bid detail page

-Navigate to /portfolio/bids and click View on the bid you want to update.
+Open Portfolio → Bids and click View on the bid you want to change.

 2